dcunited001/dcunited001.github.io/_posts/2017-10-10-speed-of-thought-social-physics.md

 and 3rd degree networks, which conferred major advantages.
 Those with wealth could finance transport and delegate action, which further helped expand those networks.

+The shifting power centers of Olmec, Maya, Inca and Aztec repositioned the Mesoamerican nexus of connectivity.
+Why?
+Strategic control over the Panamanian isthmus conferred the same economic and sociophysical benefits as control over the Mesopotamian region.
+The power centers shifted in America, just as they did for the center of the Old World.

 <a name="north-korea-as-a-global-minimum-of-connectivity" />